 Oakley himself is a community college success story.
 After serving four years in the US Army, he enrolled at Golden West College.
 He then transferred to the University of California, Irvine where he received his degrees of Bachelor of Arts in Environmental Analysis and Design and Master of Business Administration.

 He joined LBCCD in 2002, serving as the assistant superintendent/executive vice president of administrative services.
 In this capacity, Oakley undertook supervision of the Measure E Bond construction program for the district and oversaw the finances and operations of the district’s two campuses.
 Before that, he served as the vice president of college services at Oxnard College; the assistant vice president of the Property & Casualty Division of Keenan & Associates and the manager of risk services at the Coast Community College District.
 Oakley also served as an adjunct faculty member teaching in and coordinating the Environmental Technology Certificate Program at Golden West College.

 Oakley is the proud father of four children and two grandchildren.
-He serves on the boards and committees of the Long Beach Area Chamber of Commerce, the Los Angeles Chamber of Commerce, the Los Angeles Economic Development Corporation, the Campaign for College Opportunity, the St. Mary's Medical Center, the YMCA of Greater Long Beach and the
+He serves on the boards and committees of the University of California Board of Regents, the Los Angeles Chamber of Commerce, the California Forward Leadership Council, the College Futures Foundation, the American Association of Community Colleges, the YMCA of Greater Long Beach and the